ETroya/lyrcis-app/README.md

 =========

-• An API that properly lists music lyrics live.
+• An API that properly lists music lyrics.

-• A handy translator that cab translate the Lyrics into several languages, including pirate.
+• A handy translator that cab translate the Lyrics into several languages.

-• Lists the bio of the band itself.
+• Showcases similar bands.

 • Review and comment on the tracks

-• Showcases the album cover
+• tells the user what album the song belongs to.

+• A very cyberpunky UI.
+(Wake up samurai, we have a game to patch.)

 =====